blackluv/Microsoft-Rewards-Bot/README.md

 <h2>HOW TO USE</h2>

 1. Clone and navigate to repo
-2. Modify ms_rewards_login_dict.json with your account names and passwords
+2. Modify ms_rewards_login_dict.json with your account names and passwords, remove .example from filename.
 3. Enter into cmd/terminal/shell: `pip install -r requirements.txt`
 	- This installs dependencies (selenium)
 4. Enter into cmd/terminal/shell: `python ms_rewards.py --headless --mobile --pc --quiz`